ultralytics/ultralytics/docs/en/guides/segmented-object-isolation.md

         ```
         'ultralytics/assets/bus.jpg'
-        'ultra.ytics/assets/zidane.jpg'
+        'ultralytics/assets/zidane.jpg'
         ```

         This is helpful for rapid testing with the `predict()` method.

-    For additional information about Segmentation Models, visit the [Segement Task](../tasks/segment.md/#models) page.
+    For additional information about Segmentation Models, visit the [Segment Task](../tasks/segment.md/#models) page.
 To learn more about `predict()` method, see [Predict Mode](../modes/predict.md) section of the Documentation.

     ---

 1. Now iterate over the results and the contours.
-For workflows that want to save an image to file, the source image `base-name` and the detection `class-label` are retrived for later use (optional).
+For workflows that want to save an image to file, the source image `base-name` and the detection `class-label` are retrieved for later use (optional).

     ``` { .py .annotate }
     # (2) Iterate detection results (helpful for multiple images)